All Episodes

 We'll be right back.

-We got a little dispatch here from the uh official climatologist at the EIB network, Dr. Royce Spencer.
+Okay, following the National Geographic Scare piece on the hurricane season, the water temperature conditions, we got a little dispatch here from the official climatologist at the EIB network, Dr. Royce Spencer.

 He says, take a look at the current sea surface temperature departure from normal image.

-It's a second one here.
+It's the second one here.

 He gives me a link.